 Teeth grinding, also known as bruxism, is a commonly reported problem from dental patients in our New Braunfels office.
 In fact, it affects about one-third of the population.
 Though clenching or grinding may happen in the day, it is most commonly experienced at night, before bed or while sleeping.

 While some people think it harmless, teeth grinding, overtime, can pose severe risks when left untreated.
-Furthermore, it can contribute to TMJ (temporomandibular joint) dysfunction, cracked or broken teeth, and jaw alignment issues.
+Furthermore, it can contribute to TMJ (temporomandibular joint) dysfunction, cracked or broken teeth, and jaw alignment issues, which is why those experience teeth grinding or teeth clenching, visit someone similar to this dentist broomfield or one more local to them.

 Do you often experience soreness in your jaw, headaches, or earaches?
 If so, you might suffer from bruxism.
 Many people are aware of occasional pain and tension in their jaw, but the actual habit of teeth clenching or grinding happens on an unconscious level, and therefore can be difficult to correct without professional intervention.